kaveriC/CLIF-1.0/projects/temp_trajectory/README.md

 ## Setup instructions

-Step 1.
-Run the `icu_cohort_id_script.R` script to generate the `ICU_cohort.csv` that is used as an input to the analysis script
+**Step 1.** Run the `icu_cohort_id_script.R` script to generate the `ICU_cohort.csv` that is used as an input to the analysis script.

-Step 2.
-Run the `temp_traj_analysis.R` analysis script.
+**Step 2.** Run the `temp_traj_analysis.R` analysis script.
 The `ICU_cohort.csv` file generated from the cohort identification script is used as an input in this analysis script.
 This script generates and saves aggregate results in the current directory.